rust-stuco/lectures/week13/slides.md

 assert_eq!(2 + 2, 4, "Math broken?");
 ```

-* The main difference between these function-like macros and normal functions is the variadic parameters
+* The main difference between these function-like macros and normal functions is the variadic parameters (on top of other things)

 ---